 This book is Christie’s first novel and our introduction to her most popular detective, Hercule Poirot.

 Many would argue this is the best place for you to start, a good introduction to the author and her most famous detective.
 She starts off strong and surefooted.

 This Agatha Christie novel, which also had a popular film adaptation in the ’70s, takes place on a luxury cruise in Egypt where an heiress who is too beautiful, too rich, and too perfect finds herself a target of the other scheming passengers.

 This book has a young woman who’s had three murder attempts in just a day or two, a superstitious maid, foreigners in the guest house, and hard-partying friends hovering nearby.

 A particularly impressive denouement where Poirot uses some unusual theatrics.
 Hastings narrates, which is always a bonus.

 This one takes a Rashomon-style approach, with Poirot investigating a cold case and all five suspects writing up their own version of events.
 I actually got one twist here, but I missed the second one.
 With a limited cast of characters and a very clear chain of events, this is one of her simplest and most rewarding plots.

 Simply put, this is Poirot’s last case and I recommend you save it for as close to last as you can.

 Favorite Miss Marple Mysteries

-Sleeping Murder, Miss Marple’s last novel, is probably the creepiest Christie novel, it gives me a major case of the shivers.
+Miss Marple’s last novel, is probably the creepiest Christie novel.
+It gives me a major case of the shivers.